liatrio/openo11y.dev/docs/human-systems/delivery-metrics/leading-delivery-indicators.md

 ## Number of Unique Contributors

 Measures the total count of unique contributors to a repository over the course of its lifetime.
 An easy way to get this in GitHub or GitLab is to leverage the GitProvider receiver within the OpenTelemetry collector.
-It will count the cumalitive number of unique contributors who have made at least one commit to a given respository.
+It will count the cumulative number of unique contributors who have made at least one commit to a given repository.
 This count is a point-in-time count of all contributors from the beginning to the current time.

 Interpreting this metric is very contextual.
 Measuring an OpenSource Library that is used within production code may require a different number of contributors than a one-off POC of an internal repository.

 The below chart takes a view based on a couple common scenarios.